Diego-Llanes/resume/mle_resume/resume.typ

 // about
 #section[About Me]
 #par(justify: true)[
-Machine learning engineer / data scientist enthusiastic about applying ML and statistical solutions to data.
+// Machine learning engineer & data scientist enthusiastic about applying ML and statistical solutions to data.
+// Machine learning engineer with 3 years of experience working with large scale data, and developing and deploying computer vision and large language models; passionate about making tools that people use.
+Machine Learning Engineer with 3 years of experience using large‑scale datasets to develop and deploy computer vision and large language model solutions - - I am passionate about making tools people actually use.
 ]

 #sectionsep